-The Citizens' Assembly will be asked to consider and provide recommendations on the question:
+The Citizens' Assembly was asked to consider and provide recommendations on the question:

 How do we improve the area around crosfield hall and the bus station to deliver the maximum benefit to romsey?

-Across two weekends, participants will be asked to consider a variety of options for the future of the town centre and weigh up the benefits of different options for the community, local economy and environment.
-Particular focus will be on the following areas:
+Across two weekends, participants considered a variety of options for the future of the town centre and weighed up the benefits of different options for the community, local economy and environment.
+The citizens' assembly was asked to particularly consider the impact on:

-Over the last 12 months, the Romsey Future Partnership has been consulting with residents on the creation of a masterplan for the area south of the town centre.
-The findings from the Romsey Future Citizens' Assembly will inform the preparation of the masterplan that will guide the future re-development of this area of the town centre.
+During 2018 and 2019, the Romsey Future Partnership consulted with residents on the creation of a masterplan for the area south of Romsey town centre.
+The findings from the Romsey Future Citizens' Assembly informed the next stage of the preparation of the masterplan, which will guide the future re-development of this area of the town centre.

-This Citizens' Assembly forms part of the Innovation in Democracy Programme (IiDP) which is jointly delivered by the Department for Digital, Culture, Media and Sport (DCMS) and the Ministry of Housing, Communities and Local Government (MHCLG).
+This citizens' assembly formed part of the Innovation in Democracy Programme (IiDP), which was jointly established by the Department for Digital, Culture, Media and Sport (DCMS) and the Ministry of Housing, Communities and Local Government (MHCLG).
 IiDP is trialling the involvement of citizens in decision-making at a local government level through innovative models of deliberative democracy.

-Each participating local authority will have support from the Democracy Support Contractor Consortium made up of Involve, The Democratic Society, mySociety and the RSA, as well as up to £60,000 to cover the costs of implementing the public dialogue.
+Each participating local authority was supported by a team made up of Involve, The Democratic Society, mySociety and the RSA, as being given up to £60,000 to cover the costs of implementing the citizens' assembly.
 The programme is being independently evaluated by Renaisi.